 I have been a visiting researcher in the group of David Singh at the University of Missouri (USA) in 2019, in the group of Ion Errea at the Materials Physics Center of San Sebastián-Donostia (Spain) in 2021, and in the group of Johannes Lischner at the Imperial College London (UK) in 2023.
 During these visits, I gained expertise in the theoretical description of transport properties, nuclear dynamics, and machine learning techniques.
 I established new experimental collaborations.

-Currently, I am an Academy of Finland postdoctoral fellow at Aalto University (Finland).
-My research activity is carried out in the theory group led by Prof. Jose Lado and the experimental group led by Prof. Peter Liljeroth, where I have obtained new expertise in the use of low-energy models, materials synthesis with Molecular Beam Epitaxy, and Scanning Probe Microscopy.
-In my project entitled MultiVan, I investigate how to design new multiferroics using layered van der Waals materials.
+During my postdoctoral stage, I was awarded an Academy of Finland postdoctoral fellowship at Aalto University (Finland).
+My research activity was carried out in the theory group led by Prof. Jose Lado and the experimental group led by Prof. Peter Liljeroth, where I have obtained new expertise in the use of low-energy models, materials synthesis with Molecular Beam Epitaxy, and Scanning Probe Microscopy.
+In my project entitled MultiVan, I investigated how to design new multiferroics using layered van der Waals materials.